History of Holehird Gardens

 In 1980 the LHS took over the Walled Garden which at that time was being used as a tree nursery.
 The derelict glasshouses were cleared and the walls repaired.
 Internal walls, steps and paths were built and the design of the Walled Garden was agreed.
 A Members' Room and Library were built.
 In the 1990s this was extended to create a new reception area and outbuildings were renovated for use as potting sheds and propagating areas.
 The Paddock was acquired to house growing frames and trial beds and the Hydrangea Walk was established.

 The last part of Holehird Gardens as we know it today was added in 2001 when the LHS took on a further 5 acres around the Mansion, thus uniting the original Victorian gardens.
 The Woodland Walk was made, many invasive and potentially disease-ridden Rhododendron ponticum were removed and a new planting programme began.
 The Cascade and other water features in the Gardens were extensively restored.

 Holehird Gardens continues to evolve.
-2017 sees the opening of a new Walled Garden Display House which will allow us to expand the range of plants we can grow.
+2017 saw the opening of a new Walled Garden Display House, allowing us to expand the range of plants we can grow.
 Other changes are not so immediately obvious but are the result of the effects of climate, the life-cycle of the plants we grow and lots of everyday decisions made by our volunteers.
 All gardens develop over time and Holehird is no exception.